by Steve Cornell

 The ethic of pluralistic civility is the social expectation.
 Tolerance is required of all.
 Lessons on good arguments and detecting error are unnecessary.
 Those who promote such things are suspected of imperialistic motives aimed at oppressing the weak and less fortunate.
 R. R. Reno, perceptively observed the spirit of this age when he wrote, “Anxieties about the closed circuit of dogma, the exhausting weight of tradition, and the crushing force of institutional authority lead our postmodern culture to the extreme of denying the authority of truth itself.”
 (Ibid. p.
 5)

 Elements of absurdity in postmodernity

-People committed to a postmodern outlook profess to care little about consistency, but it is wise to expose the significant logical inconsistencies in postmodern theory.
+Although people entrenched in a postmodern outlook profess to care little about consistency, it is wise to expose the significant logical inconsistencies in postmodern theory.
 Consider the following:

 - Postmodernity is the worldview that says no worldview exists.

 - Postmodernity is an anti-theory that uses theoretical tools to neutralize all theories.

 - Postmodernity demands an imposed uniformity in an effort to resist uniformity.

 - Postmoderns often use propositional statements to negate truth based on propositional statements.

 Of course, discovering and exposing logical contradictions often only encourages the postmodern smirk that says—“poor soul, you are so bound by modernity.”
 It is perhaps best to express these concerns as sincere questions.
 Our goal in evangelism is never to win an argument.
 It is always to lead a person to truth and freedom.